pieths/windbg-extensions/docs/commands.md

 **Notes:**
 - The extension will automatically patch modules as they load
 - Hooks are process-specific and persist for the lifetime of the module
-- This does not retroactively apply hooks to already-loaded modules so it should be enabled early on in the debugging session when possible.
+- This does not retroactively apply the hooks.
+The hooks are only applied to modules that are loaded after this command is run.
+- The modules specified here should be the ones that contain the mojo::InterfaceEndpointClient::HandleValidatedMessage method.
+  For release builds this is usually chrome.dll.
+  For debug builds this is usually mojo_public_cpp_bindings.dll.

 ### !ListStepThroughMojoHooks